 Get your Peruvian fix at Pollos y Jarras, which offers some of the city’s best Peruvian cuisine.
 Their specialty is the classic Peruvian-style rotisserie chicken, just like what you’d get in Lima or Cusco.

 Garcia’s Seafood Grille and Fish Market

-But South Florida is known for its amazingly fresh seafood, so you can’t leave Miami without trying some of the best and freshest seafood around.
+But South Florida is known for its amazingly fresh seafood, so you can’t leave Miami without trying some of the best and freshest seafood.

-We like Garcia’s Seafood Grille and Fish Market, which offers indoor and outdoor seating, views of the Miami River, and everything from fried Mahi Mahi to conch fritters.
+Who needs grocery stores when you have Garcia’s Seafood Grille and Fish Market, which offers indoor and outdoor seating, views of the Miami River, and everything from fried Mahi Mahi to conch fritters?

 Last Call Bar & Lounge by Farfalle

-If you’re craving Italian, downtown Miami has that on offer as well.
+If you’re craving Italian food, downtown Miami has that on offer as well.
 The Last Call Bar & Lounge by Farfalle is an excellent pick for a date night in Miami, with a menu that’s a mix of Italian favorites and American classics for the picky eater.

 Manna Life Food

 And if all of the above sounds too carb-heavy, too greasy, and too meat-based for you, head to Manna Life Food, a superfood juice bar and plant-based cafe that serves up eats that will nourish both your body and your mind.

 Don’t think that just because you’re not staying in South Beach that you’re missing out on Miami’s great nightlife.
 What kind of downtown Miami guide would this be if we didn’t at least let you in on where you can grab a drink and dance the night away, all from downtown Miami?